Demonstrating sustainable practices collegewide

 Many students, staff, and faculty commute by bicycle, and CCA provides ample storage, repair accommodations, and educational resources.
 Because of our extraordinarily large amount of indoor storage and the security it offers, commuters are able to ride high-quality performance bikes to campus and more easily make sustainable transportation choices.

-- Maintain a bike kitchen equipped with tire pumps and tools for repairs and a frame-building jig that's located on the San Francisco campus
+- Maintain a bike kitchen equipped with tire pumps and tools for repairs and a frame-building jig

 - Offer Urban Mobility courses in the summer evenings and weekends to teach students techniques to create bicycle frames of their own design